 Aurum's drilling teams utilised the Reflex EZ-shot instrument to measure deviations in azimuth and inclination angles for all holes; however, vertical holes were not surveyed.
-The first measurement is taken at 12 m depth, and then at approximately every 30 to 50m depth interval for the BST area, 50 to 100m for BDT1, BDT2, BDT3, BMT1, BMT3 and at the end of the hole.
+The first measurement is taken at 12 m depth, and then at every 50m and at the end of the hole.